 Identify what are the types of featured snippets that are being ranked and optimize your content to replicate the format.
 For example, if the snippet is a paragraph, create a paragraph structure to increase the chances of your website getting featured.

 If you noticed that your traffic dropped out of a sudden, it could be because of algorithm changes.
-As we all have already known, Google updates and changes its algorithm every other day in an effort to provide the best experience for their users.
+As we all have already known, Google updates and changes its algorithm every other day in an effort to provide the best experience for its users.

 The results?
 We see ranking volatility across the industries.